- About JMRI, LLC. Board chairperson, JMRI, LLC. Tomonori Tomura

 - Per-level training and keynote speeches for government administrative offices and organs, self-governing bodies, local government heads and Diet members

 - Ethics and human rights training, keynote speeches at a human rights lecture meeting, and special lectures regarding employment support at self-governing bodies

 [A message from the chairman of the Corporate Governance Awards]

-As large businesses once recognised as superior went through one scandal after the other, auditors take the countermeasures that must be taken, and internal complainants and whistleblowers attempt to put wrongs right; yet sometimes those who have done what is right experience retaliation from organisations and businesses and are cast out from society.
+As large businesses once recognized as superior went through one scandal after the other, auditors take the countermeasures that must be taken, and internal complainants and whistleblowers attempt to put wrongs right; yet sometimes those who have done what is right experience retaliation from organizations and businesses and are cast out from society.